zuozhenggh/learning-library/developer-library/integration-soa-workshop/3-register-the-composite-to-service-bus.md

-# Module 3: Register Validate payment composite on the Service Bus
+# Register the Validate payment on the Service Bus

 ## Introduction